 Speaker: Thomas MacEntee

 Learn how to assemble a genealogy checklist so that you can move to the next level of your research by including: genealogy networks and going beyond online.
 Thomas MacEntee is a professional genealogist, educator, author and blogger and a “Tech” guy.
 He is the founder of High Definition Genealogy and shares many of his articles for free at GenealogyBargains.com After living in Northern California for 20 years, he currently resides in Chicago.

 Due to COVID-19, in-person Genealogy Meet-Ups have been moved online.
 Please visit their websites for more details.

 We are fortunate to be in an area where our local libraries are truly supportive of genealogical pursuits and regularly schedule courses to upgrade our skills and broaden our horizons.

-Oakville Public Library has an exciting line-up of new events.
-For more information, please see their Family and Local History page for details of new monthly ‘Genealogy Meetup‘ sessions, Oakville’s 2nd annual Family History Fair, and new Genealogy Workshops.
+Oakville Public Library: For more information, please see their Family and Local History page for details about the ‘Genealogy Meetup‘ sessions and new Genealogy Workshops.